zenml-io/zenml/docs/book/how-to/popular-integrations/gcp-guide.md

 # Set up a minimal GCP stack

-{% hint style="warning" %}
-The GCP integration currently only works for Python versions <3.11.
-The ZenML team is aware of this dependency clash/issue and is working on a fix.
-For now, please use Python <3.11 together with the GCP integration.
-{% endhint %}

 This page aims to quickly set up a minimal production stack on GCP.
 With just a few simple steps you will set up a service account with specifically-scoped permissions that ZenML can use to authenticate with the relevant GCP resources.

 {% hint style="warning" %}